Radiofrequency Ablation (RFA) Treatment for Varicose Veins

 Smoke or use alcohol on a regular basis

-Have any allergies or intolerances to certain medicines.
-Explain what reaction you have had to these medicines in the past.
+Have any allergies or can't take certain medicines.
+Tell your provider how you reacted to these medicines in the past.

 Tell your provider about any medicines you are taking.
 You may need to stop taking all or some of these before the test.
 This includes: